giorgiopiatti/giorgiopiatti/README.md

 ## Before saying goodbye

-You can find more projects I've worked on and my full cv in my [personal website](https://robertoceraolo.com/).

 If you want to connect with me, feel free to send me a DM on [Linkedin](https://www.linkedin.com/in/giorgiopiatti/)!